nlp-unibuc/clpsych24-task/README.md

 # clpsych24-task
-This repo contains our submission to the CLPsych 2024 Shared Task
+This repo contains the work of the UniBuc Archaeology team for CLPsych’s 2024 Shared Task.